getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/index.md

 customCodeInfo | The _Code Info JSON_ configured against the code.
 Normally contains the JSON data indicating what the rewards for redeeming this code should be. customRedemptionInfo | Information that is gathered as part of the process of redeeming the code.
 This is for the script to write.
 For aynchronous script, this field will contain what previous invocations of the script have placed there.

+#### Asynchronous Script Return Values

 A JSON map with the following fields should be returned by the script.

+For the initial call of the script (with the "redeem" `operation`) the script should return these values in a map.

+For the subsequent calls of the script (with "async" `operation`) the script passes these results to the redemption code service via the `processAsynchronousResponse()` call.
+The map is passed in as the `asynceResponse` parameter to the call.

 Parameter | Description
 --------- | -----------